dan-burden/am-digital-senior-test-engineer-technical-assessment/README.md

 It is recommended to use something like [Node version manager](https://github.com/nvm-sh/nvm) to switch versions on your local machine.

-Containerised developement is out of scope for this project, but could be implemented later.
+Containerised development is out of scope for this project, but could be implemented later.

 ### Installation
 Once you have cloned the repo, from the root of the project run: